Sabrinas Organizing

 • Host a Cookie Swap event for the family or neighborhood.

 • Make Gingerbread Houses.
-Here are some Gingerbread Houses on Amazon (Affiliate Link).
+Here are some Gingerbread Houses on Amazon (affiliate).

 • Throw a holiday party.
-When I was growing up, Christmas Eve was always celebrated with my parent's non-catholic friends.
-It was a fun time, and we would do potluck.
+When I was growing up, Christmas Eve was always celebrated with my parents' non-catholic friends.
+It was a fun time, and we had a potluck.
 My mom would make her homemade lasagna with homemade pasta.
-It was amazing, and we always looked forward to it.
+It was terrific, and we always looked forward to it.

 • Make a delicious holiday dinner with the family.
 Get everyone involved and make a dish from your ancestors.